H4RP3RK/milestone3_rcn/README.md

-    - Changed time format to match other Pages x Change workplace to employer in member details x link up close question
-    - Add edit contacts btn, only on contacts created by user x Add top/bottom margins to btns x Alter member question layout - form?
+    - Changed time format to match other Pages x Change workplace to employer in member details x link up close question x Add edit contacts btn, only on contacts created by user x Add top/bottom margins to btns x Alter member question layout - form?
     - Fit form inputs within border
-App.py
+    - Change accordion forms to font awesome to match member_list page Member_list.html
-    x set up environ to protect password before pushing
+    - Add JS to filter different queries and/or search App.py x set up environ to protect password before pushing
     - Can the members.queries.find_one be simplified so it's not duplicated